OCR in healthcare

 The healthcare industry faces a paradigm shift in its workflows with the inception of new and advanced technologies in AI.
 Leveraging AI tools and technologies, improved medical outcomes can be acquired with higher healthcare efficiency.
+Traditional manual data management in healthcare is often time consuming and error prone, leading to inefficiencies and increased risk of mistakes.
+OCR helps to address these challenges.

 OCR, or Optical Character Recognition, is an essential healthcare technology becoming hugely prevalent today.
 OCR technology helps manage the medical data of patients and hospitals and aims to streamline medical processes for better outcomes.
+By providing accurate data extraction, OCR reduces the risk of errors in healthcare documentation.

-Let us learn about OCR in-depth and understand its various perks and limitations.
+Let us learn about OCR in-depth and understand its various perks and limitations..

 What is OCR in healthcare?